MalteJ/auraed-api/spec/README.md

 2. Spend time (perhaps using hackmd or a google doc) building out your subsystem definition.
 Be as detailed as possible.
 3. Open a pull request with the new proposal against this repository.

-For example if you wanted to propose a new subsystem called `boops` you would copy `_systemd.md` to `boops.md` and file out the new file.
+For example if you wanted to propose a new subsystem called `boops` you would copy `_systemd.md` to `boops.md` and fill out the new file.

 ### Requesting a Change (RFC) to an existing subsystem